mercator-ocean/copernicus-marine-toolbox/doc/usage/shared-options.rst

 Option ``--request-file``
 *********************************

-This option allows you to specify request parameters in a provided ``.json`` file, which is useful for batch processing.
+This option allows you to specify request parameters in a provided JSON file, which is useful for batch processing.
 You can use the following templates or create new ones with the ``--create-template`` option.

 - Template for ``subset`` data request: